How to Accurately Calculate Import Duties with China HTS Code

 Remember, codes can change, so it’s important to stay updated.
 Partnering with customs brokers, who are experts in this field, can help you avoid costly errors in classification.

-Getting the HTS code wrong can be costly.
+Getting the China HTS code wrong can be costly.
 If you select the wrong code, you might pay higher rates than necessary.
 This can also mean trouble with trade agreements and duty concessions, affecting your company’s finances.

 Misclassification can bring about penalties or even shipment seizures.
 To prevent such issues, using AI-powered software can help.
 These tools analyze product descriptions and suggest the right HTS codes, saving time and reducing errors.